eszczepan/Machine-Learning-Flappy-Ducks/README.md

 # Machine Learning Flappy Ducks using NEAT

-Machine Learning Flappy Ducks implements a machine learning algorithm in the "Flappy Ducks" (based on original game called "Flappy Birds") video game using neural networks and a genetic algorithm.
+Machine Learning Flappy Ducks was created as part of the final project for the subject machine learning in my university and implements a machine learning algorithm in the "Flappy Ducks" (based on original game called "Flappy Birds") video game using neural networks and a genetic algorithm.
 Main goal of the game is to avoid pipes sticking out from above and below by the duck.

 The project demonstrates the use of neuroevolution to generate agents that can make decisions to survive with the help of artificial intelligence in a generated environment with obstacles.
 NEAT is a genetic algorithm (GA) for the generation of evolving artificial neural networks (a neuroevolution technique).